Documenting Fiori Launchpad with Fiori Tracker

 This blog post should be interesting for you if you have no doubts about Why you should document your Fiori Launchpad configuration? and Why do you need a tool for Fiori launchpad documentation?

-The blog post explains how to document your Fiori Launchpad configuration with a free tool called Fiori Tracker.
+The blog post explains how to document your Fiori Launchpad configuration using a free Fiori Tracker tool (Apache License 2.0).
 Fiori Tracker is available to anyone for download and installation.
 Once installed in your system, you can start documenting your SAP Fiori launchpad contents.

 To start documenting your applications and catalogs together with links between them, you need to install “Fiori Tracker Core,” which brings two new Fiori applications to your launchpad: